 All workshops are free, open to the entire Stanford community, and held in the Hume Center for Writing and Speaking in Building 250, Room 201, from 6:00-7:30pm, unless otherwise specified.
 Snacks are provided!

-Austin Smith is a Jones Lecturer at Stanford.
-He is the author of two poetry collections, Almanac and Flyover Country, both published through the Princeton Series of Contemporary Poets.
-A recent NEA fellow in prose, Smith teaches courses in poetry, fiction, environmental literature and documentary journalism.
+Austin Smith is the author of two poetry collections, Almanac and Flyover Country.
+A former Wallace Stegner Fellow in fiction, he is a Jones Lecturer at Stanford University, where he teaches courses in poetry, fiction, environmental literature and documentary journalism.

 Week 8, Mon 2/24 — "Places that Make Us: Harnessing the Power of the Setting" with Rose Whitmore

 From Tbilisi to Tulsa to last year’s road trip, place can be a powerful tool in writing.
 We all remember Gatsby’s green light, can feel the cinders of Dresden, and yes, even picture the halls of Hogwarts.
 In fiction and non-fiction, place has the power to sculpt identity on the page and create lasting and memorable images.
 It can be the nexus from which narrative tension springs—political, personal, or otherwise—and action initiates.
 In this class, we’ll examine how place in fiction and non-fiction can carry important metaphor, elevate meaning, and augment our character’s experience.
 We'll dive into settings rich with emotional detail and engage in writing prompts that will help you unearth the heart of where your story takes place.
 Students can expect to leave with the setting of a short story or personal essay and plenty of ideas of where to go from there.